Eva Lasting: Premise

-Set from 1976 to 1980, in Bogotá, Colombia, complete with disco fashion, vehicles, and the city's first bowling alley, Eva Lasting revolves around Eva Samper who is the first girl ever to attend an all-boys high school as a pioneer of co-ed public schooling in the city.
+Set from 1976 to 1985, in Bogotá, Colombia, complete with disco fashion, vehicles, and the city's first bowling alley, Eva Lasting revolves around Eva Samper who is the first girl ever to attend an all-boys high school as a pioneer of co-ed public schooling in the city.
 She befriends Camilo Granados in particular and a group of awkward friends.
 Eva is far more knowledgeable about relationships, literature and world affairs than the gang, taking advantage of and having fun with their naïvety.
-Seasons three onward focus on the characters and their experiences in college & the military.
+Seasons three onward focus on the characters and their experiences in college and the military.